StardustDL/aexpy/README.md

 Extract the API description from a distribution.

+> [!IMPORTANT] About Dependencies
-AexPy would dynamically import the target module to detect all available APIs.
+> AexPy would dynamically import the target module to detect all available APIs.
 So please ensure all dependencies have been installed in the extraction environment, or specify the `dependencies` field in the distribution, and AexPy will install them into the extraction environment.
+>
 > If the `wheelFile` field is valid (i.e. the target file exists), AexPy will firstly try to install the wheel and ignore the `dependencies` field (used when the wheel installation fails).

+> [!TIP] About Environment
+>
+> AexPy use [micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html) as default environment manager.
+Use `AEXPY_ENV_PROVIDER` environment variable to specify `conda`, `mamba`, or `micromamba`.
+>
-- Use flag `--no-temp` to let AexPy use the current Python environment (as same as AexPy) as the extraction environment (the default behavior of the installed AexPy package).
+> - Use flag `--no-temp` to let AexPy use the current Python environment (as same as AexPy) as the extraction environment (the default behavior of the installed AexPy package).
-- Use flag `--temp` to let AexPy create a temporary mamba(conda) environment that matches the distribution's pyverion field (the default behavior of our docker image).
+> - Use flag `--temp` to let AexPy create a temporary mamba(conda) environment that matches the distribution's pyverion field (the default behavior of our docker image).
-- Use option `-e`, `--env` to specify an existing mamba(conda) env name as the extraction environment (will ignore the temp flag).
+> - Use option `-e`, `--env` to specify an existing mamba(conda) env name as the extraction environment (will ignore the temp flag).

 ```sh
 aexpy extract ./cache/distribution.json ./cache/api.json